 The designs have a unified feel across their pages and are more about copy.
 Their goal is to make information leap off the page so that viewers receive a clear message about a product.

-Flat design draws from minimalism, emphasizing typography, flat colors, and simplicity.
+The flat design draws from minimalism, emphasizing typography, flat colors, and simplicity.
 However, it maintains its distinctions.
 The focus is on two-dimensional colors without drop shadows, embossing or other tools which add depth to the page.

 Illustration based designs